CtrAtlDel/CtrAtlDel/README.md

 ### Hi there 👋

-Hello my name is Ivan, and I am studying hard in my 3rd year at NRNU MEPhi.
+Hello my name is Ivan, and I am studying hard in my 3rd year at NRNU MEPhI.

 🔭 I’m currently working on Java programming now.